Expand

 The highest economic value could be realized in a nontaxable transaction.
 A nontaxable sale is assumed to be feasible for purposes of testing the reporting unit’s goodwill for impairment.

-Performance of step one of the goodwill impairment test:
+Performance of the quantitative goodwill impairment test:

 Nontaxable